gohjiaying/CloudSeederTerraform/02-TerrafromDockerHttpd/README.md

     - It should show "It Works!"

 12. Run `terraform destroy` on terminal to clean up.
+Type `yes` to confirm.